MeanderingProgrammer/py-requirements.nvim/README.md

 # Related Projects

-- [crates.nvim](https://github.com/Saecki/crates.nvim): Many ideas were taken from this project and translated to work with Python modules rather than Rust crates.
+- [crates.nvim](https://github.com/Saecki/crates.nvim): Many ideas were taken from this project and translated to work with Python modules rather than Rust crates
-- [cmp-pypi](https://github.com/vrslev/cmp-pypi): Found this one rather late, similar idea but built to work with `pyproject.toml` files.
+- [cmp-pypi](https://github.com/vrslev/cmp-pypi): Found this one rather late, similar idea but built to work with `pyproject.toml` files